wrapperband/FeathercoinWalletGuide/README.md

 ## What is Feathercoin?

-Who owns or develops Feathercoin?
+Who owns Feathercoin?
 ---------------------------------
-Feathercoin is a cryptographic based currency using the bitcoin core protocols and it's own settings.
-It runs as a blockchain on a peer to peer network.
-The software to control and access the Feathercoin blockchain is developed by a group of open source contributors communicating through the Feathercoin forum.
+Feathercoin is a cryptographic based currency using the Bitcoin core protocols and it's own settings.
+Feathercoin runs as a blockchain on a peer to peer network.
+The software to validate and access the Feathercoin blockchain is developed by a group of open source contributors communicating through the Feathercoin forum.

 Community development
 ---------------------
-Community involvement has been part of the Feathercoin philosophy from day one, in particular to produce guides and support for new users and miners.
+Community involvement has been part of the Feathercoin philosophy from it's initiation by Peter Bushnell in creating the forum.
+In particular to produce guides and support for new users and developers in the forum.
+[Ref 2]

 The Feathercoin forum is already well established with answers to common questions and if you can't find in the answer in the guide then community support is available there.

 Help or Support
 ---------------
 If you wish to help or give support which can be as easy as becoming a forum  member and up voting a good post to becoming a moderator or helping develop or test new enhancements.

 The forum also contains threads of members experience, guides and details on developing external projects like starting a pool or developing a new app, exchange, web site or other novel use case.

 ## Feathercoin Wallet Guide Aims and Restrictions